ShashankAnand1996/Landscape-Evolution-Model-Linear-Stability-Analysis/README.md

 - Using the developed code, the role of _m_ and _n_ (exponents of the specific drainage area and slope, respectively in the fluvial erosion term of the model) on the onset and selection of regular valley spacing can be examined.

 # Publication
-The submitted research work (description of the posed physical problem and the employed numerical approach) can be found here: [GitHub Pages](https://pages.github.com/).
+The submitted research work (description of the posed physical problem and the employed numerical approach) can be found here: .
 # Installation
 - The required python libraries are numpy and scipy libraries.